 You found some free pallets, and have the perfect idea in mind.
 What next?
-You try to separate the pallets, but break more boards than you save.
-Here’s where this handy tips page will come in handy.
+You try to dismantle the pallets, but break more wood planks than you save.
+Here’s where this tips page will come in handy.
 We’ll share eight ways to learn how to disassemble a wooden pallet, including DIY videos & tips!
 If you have other ways to disassemble a pallet not listed here, do not hesitate to comment and share with our community your way od disassembling wooden pallets.

 The first task to perform when you start a new project (after finding a pallet), is to then disassemble a wooden pallet.
 But you need to know how to do it to prevent splitting and breaking the pallet deck boards and keep nice wood planks.
 We’ll show you eight different methods to break down those pesky pallets – and we address different pallet types and tools you have handy.

-How to Dismantle a Wooden Pallet – Method 1 – The “No Tools” Way:
+How to Disassemble a Wooden Pallet – Method 1 – The “No Tools” Way:

-The first thing to know is that dismantling a wooden pallet will require a lot of patience, a lot of attention and a lot of elbow grease, yes this is not as simple as it looks.
+The first thing to know is that disassembling a wooden pallet will require a lot of patience, a lot of attention and a lot of elbow grease, yes this is not as simple as it looks.
 The method listed below will depend on the tools you have in your arsenal and the type of pallets you want to dismantle.